 Nowadays, there aren't many places where you can find wild garlic when you go out for a stroll, but you may well find some fresh, organic garlic if you keep your eyes peeled on the Cuckoo Trail between Horam and Hellingley.
 If you don't see it, you'll still probably be able to detect it due to its wonderful aroma!

-Al in all, even if you don't take part in the May 2018 activities, the Cuckoo Trail is a must-visit if you live in Sussex and need a change from your current exercise regime!
+All in all, the Cuckoo Trail is a must-visit if you live in Sussex and need a change from your current exercise regime!